iml130/iree-template-cpp/README.md

 The IREE C++ template demonstrates how to integrate [IREE](https://github.com/iree-org/iree) into a third-party project with CMake.
 IREE runtime support is demonstrated via the `iree_simple_embedding` sample forked from IREE, where the original source can be found [here](https://github.com/iree-org/iree/tree/master/samples/iree_simple_embedding).
-The `iree_custom_modules` sample further demonstrates the out-of-tree usage of a custom dialect alongside with the runtime.
-The original `iree_custom_modules` source can be found [here](https://github.com/iree-org/iree/tree/main/samples/iree_custom_modules).

 The template is developed by Marius Brehler at Fraunhofer IML.